Data Structures Sorting: Types and Examples Explained

 Intermediate

+Sorting is a fundamental operation in data structures.
+It organizes data and optimizes search operations.
 We have already learned about searching in data structures.
 We saw that if the data is sorted, it becomes easy to find the required element.
-Searching can be optimized to a very high level if data is stored in a sorted manner.
+So, learning about sorting in data structures can be easy for you while programming.

 In simple words, Sorting refers to arranging data in a particular format.
 Sorting algorithms in data structures refer to the methods used to arrange data in a particular order mostly in numerical or lexicographical order.